What have we learned from the Graduate Outcomes survey so far?

 I hope I have convinced you to take part in Graduate Outcomes when it is your turn to do so.
 If you are reading this as someone who knows a student or a recent graduate then spread the word and do your bit in creating a society that is built on the foundations of knowledge gathered from real people about their lived experiences.

-You can also discover plenty of other interesting facts about graduates and their outcomes based on results from last two years of the survey, including a detailed insight into the impact of the pandemic.
+You can also discover plenty of other interesting facts about graduates and their outcomes based on survey results from last two years, including a detailed insight into the impact of the pandemic.